Jun 17, 2015 04:48 PM

 with the harvest.

 - Garden Commons is a community space open to participation from all.
 Learn more and get involved by joining us on or on OrgSync.

-- Fruit came to the Garden Commons in Spring 2013, with the planting of a dwarf apple and a dwarf peach tree!
-Baby Fruit Tree Photos here.
+- More Fruit came to the Garden Commons in Spring 2013, with the planting of dwarf apple and peach trees, which joined our berry patch containing a native serviceberry, strawberries, raspberry canes and blueberry bushes.

 - The Garden Commons was first created in March 2010 with just four raised beds as a collaborative project

 Garden Commons Workshops